- About the Major

 Field Trips: You may want to conduct a class off campus.
 Field trips are permissible, but cannot be mandatory and cannot substitute for class time.

-Evaluation for JOUR201: JOUR201 instructors may be asked by students to write a note to Assistant Dean Olive Reid, the college's director of undergraduate studies, estimating the students' projected grade in the course.
+Evaluation for JOUR201: JOUR201 instructors may be asked by students to write a note to Associate Dean Olive Reid, the college's director of undergraduate studies, estimating the students' projected grade in the course.
 The request usually comes about two-thirds of the way through the semester.
 Please give your best estimate, with the understanding that the grade is not binding.
 And please be as specific as possible.

 Instructor Evaluations: At the end of each semester, students will fill out a course evaluation on the University’s online system, www.courseevalUM.umd.edu.
 You will receive evaluations after all grades have been reported.
 A college administrator may observe your class at any time.
 If you would like to schedule observation and a time for feedback, contact Ira Chinoy.